Consumer Medicine Information (CMI)

 difficulty in breathing

-Unusual muscle tone causing distortion of the body in children.
+unusual muscle tone or spasms causing distortion of the body in children

 These are very serious side effects.